Hazem-Ben-Khalfallah/keycloak-containers-demo/README.md

 Let's first try to change the signing algorithm for the JS console client.

 First let's see what algorithm is currently in use.
-Open the [JS Console](http://localhost:8000), login, then click on `ID Token`.
+Open the [JS Console](http://localhost:9001), login, then click on `ID Token`.
 This will display a rather cryptic string, which is the encoded token.
 Copy this value, making sure you select everything.

-In a different tab open the [JWT validation extension](http://localhost:8080/auth/realms/demo/jwt).
+In a different tab open the [JWT site](https://jwt.io).
-This is a custom extension to Keycloak that allows decoding a token as well as verifying the signature of the token.
+This is a site that allows decoding a token as well as verifying the signature of the token.

 What we're interested is in the header.
 The field `alg` will show what signing algorithm is